-Register for Ethiopian Family Letter Delivery
+Register for an Ethiopian Family Visit and Letter Delivery

 Beteseb Felega offers personal letter delivery throughout Ethiopia.
 We have dedicated social workers in various regions of Ethiopia.
-You will receive photo verification of letter receipt, a social report on your or your child’s family’s life, a message from the family with photos, and usually a short video.
+You will receive photo verification of letter/photos receipt, a social report on your or your child’s family’s life, a message from the family with photos, and usually a short video.
 Use our brief form below; you can do part and save it for 30 days if you need to come back to it.
 We will send your payment quote by email.

 Not sure what to say in your letter?
 See our tips below.